jazir555/Add-Settings-Links/README.md

 **Planned Features**

-Adding a button to edit the link to set a custom slug for each plugin's settings page that appears when the mouse is hovered over the settings link.
-That way if the plugin fails to identify the correct url, it can be set manually.
+Add a button to edit the link, allowing users to set a custom slug for each plugin's settings page.
+This button should appear when the mouse hovers over the settings link.
+This feature enables the ability to manually set the URL in case the plugin fails to identify the correct slug.